SpicySyntax/MachineLearningMarchMadness/README.md

 Predictive solution for March Madness bracket
 Description:

-- Predict the NCAA tournament bracket using data scraped from the Web and Machine Learning algorithms.
+- Predict the NCAA tournament bracket using data scraped from the Web and a variety Machine Learning algorithms.

 ## Prerequisites